 1. No standing with your backs to your guests

 In most social situations, most people would never stand with their back to someone, so why would you do it at something as special as your wedding ceremony?
-I’ve just come back from Sri Lanka where it is considered disrespectful to stand with your back to Buddha statues.
+I holidayed in Sri Lanka a few years ago, where it is considered disrespectful to stand with your back to Buddha statues.
 Okay, so comparing ourselves to deities is one thing, but I still think it’s a pretty important point, no matter who you are.

 There are so many alternatives to this way of standing, nicer, friendlier alternatives, which should be weighed up, such as standing side on to your guests or standing facing them for maximum intimacy.
 This is not some avant-garde suggestion either, it’s just plain common sense.